NaeRong/DS440_Capstone/Tutorials/Fine_Tune_Torchvision_Models.md

 Pytorch provides `cnn_finetune`, which includes multiple deep learning models, pre-trained on the ImageNet dataset.
 The package automatically replaces classifier on top of the network, which allows the user to train a network with a dataset that has a different number of classes.
 Also, `cnn_finetune` allows users to add a dropout layer or a custom pooling layer.

-In this project, we are focusing on ResNet and AlexNet
+In this project, we are focusing on ResNet and AlexNet:

 - ResNet (resnet18, resnet34, resnet50, resnet101, resnet152)
 - AlexNet (alexnet)
 - DenseNet (densenet161)